Scene XIII. Seven Wonders

 She guessed she should stop hoping because every time he stepped out, he was covered more than last.

 She spun and her smile was forced once he was in her sight.
 Forget it.
 He was covered head to toe, literally.
 She couldn't even see those blue eyes underneath the hood.
-"Uh, so how is it?"
+"How is it?"

 He shrugged, "It'll do for now, I guess."